 This website provides a wealth of resources for divorcing women.
 Go to their State Divorce Resources Page and click on your state.
 Then scroll down the menu on that page to see your state’s divorce support group page.
 You can also navigate to pages with information about your state’s divorce laws, lawyers, mediation, and parenting classes from the same state page.

 Meetup Groups are organized around a variety of different topics, interest groups and locations.
 According to the website’s statistics, there are over 959 different divorce support meetup groups, with over 288,700 members scattered across the world.
 Some are organized and run by professionals.
-Others are not.
-Just go to their divorce support group web age, join Meetup (it’s free!) and browse around until you find a group that interests you.
+(For example, the Long Beach Divorce/Separation Recovery Group is run by Licensed Marriage and Family Therapist Liz Liskin).
+Others are run by non-professionals.
+Just go to the Meetup divorce support group web page, join Meetup (it’s free!) and browse around until you find a group that interests you.

 Faith Based Divorce Support Groups